coxandrew/rtracker/notes/notes.md

 X * Add environment as comment
 X * Add comments
 X * Fix HTML entities and markup tags
+X * Add logging on success or failure

 ## MVP

-* Add logging on success or failure
 * Use correct JIRA query parameters
 * Schedule cron job to poll from FF and FFM